10 Comments

 David's avatar

 ACLED, one of the most widely used conflict datasets, relies on media reports to geolocate events like battles, civilian targeting, and IEDs, classifying actors as state forces, rebels, political and identity militias, rioters, and so on.
-Violence appears to rise across all groups over time, likely due to better or more permissive reporting—but there’s a notable spike in political militias around 2015 (it looks clearer in a plot).
+Violence appears to rise across all groups over time, likely due to better or more permissive reporting—but there’s a notable spike in political militias around 2015 (it looks clear when plotted).
 That timing aligns with the release of the Pro-Government Militias Dataset (PGMD).
 Before PGMD, researchers (myself included) used terms like "paramilitaries" or "death squads," but once PGMD became available around 2011-2012 (article published in 2013), “militias” became the dominant label, because that’s what the data captured.
-I suspect/wonder if the rise in reported militia activity may reflect this shift in researcher and journalist terminology, not just on-the-ground dynamics.
+I suspect the rise in reported militia activity may reflect this shift in researcher and journalist terminology, not just on-the-ground dynamics.

 Expand full comment